-Professors D. Cook, R. Hoksbergen†, G. Monsma, K. Schaefer, R. Slager, J. Tiemstra, S. Vander Linde, P. Vande Guchte, E. Van Der Heide (chair) Associate Professors R. Karppinen, B. Porter, S. Vander Veen Assistant Professors B. Banks, D. Kiekover, T. Vander Veen Instructors R. DeVries, K. Schutte Adjunct Professor R. Vander Weele
+Professors D. Cook, R. Hoksbergen, G. Monsma, K. Schaefer, R. Slager, J. Tiemstra, D. Vallenga, S. Vander Linde, P. Vande Guchte, E. Van Der Heide (chair) Associate Professors R. Karppinen, B. Porter, S. Vander Veen Assistant Professors B. Banks, B. Boscaljon, D. Kiekover, T. Vander Veen Instructors R. DeVries, M. Roelofs, K. Schutte Adjunct Professor R. Vander Weele

 The department has structured its major areas of study so that students may design programs to best prepare themselves for their chosen career fields, or to help them make those choices.
-It offers five majors leading to a Bachelor of Arts degree-business, economics, a group concentration in the social sciences, a group concentration in business and communication, and a group concentration involving mathematics and economics or business-as well as a program leading to a Bachelor of Science in Economics and Business Accountancy.
+It offers five majors leading to a Bachelor of Arts degree - business, economics, a group concentration in the social sciences, a group concentration in business and communication, and a group concentration involving mathematics and economics or business - as well as a program leading to a Bachelor of Science in Economics and Business Accountancy.
 Any of the five majors above can be integrated into the department's five-year Cooperative Education Program combining three terms of work experience with standard course requirements.
 The department also offers minors in business and in economics, as well as teacher education minors in economics, and in business in cooperation with Cornerstone College.
 The department also cosponsors an interdisciplinary minor on international development.
 (See heading "Third World Development Studies.")
 Prerequisite to admission to any major concentration is a minimum grade of C (2.0) in Economics 221.
-Students who, before deciding on a major, complete 151 can be admitted to a major with a minimum grade of B- in that course.